 - Never intentionally feed bears to attract them to your yard for viewing.
 It is illegal to intentionally feed bears.

-- NEW!
-Download a brochure about protecting chickens from bears and other predators.
+- Download a brochure about protecting chickens from bears and other predators.

 - Maintain a clean campsite.

 - Put food scraps and fat drippings in closed containers, not in the campfire.